dgoldman30/Chess-Engine/README.md

 ```
 Enter the amount of moves you would like to see:
 ```
 any integer can be entered.
-A white move and then a black move consists of one move
+One move consists of a white move and then a black move.
 4. The program will then ask
 ```
 Enter opponent(black) strength:
 (R: Random, W: Weak, S: Strong)
 ```
-To which you must respond with one of the three letters(R,W,S) in uppercase.
+To which you must respond with one of the three letters (R,W,S) in uppercase.
-Weak is alow depth and Strong is a higher depth.
+Weak is a low depth and Strong is a higher depth.

 ## Board Representation

 The board is represented using a bitboard approach.
 Each piece type (pawn, knight, bishop, rook, queen, king) for both white and black has its own bitboard.
-Creating a board state is done in the main class through strings.
-These strings represent white pieces with uppercase and black pieces with lowercase.
-Board.stringToBitboard() then turns this string into the bitboards.
+Creating a board state is done in the Main class through Strings.
+These Strings represent white pieces with uppercase letters and black pieces with lowercase letters.
+Board.stringToBitboard() then turns this String into the bitboards.

 ## Interpreting Output